Solar dynasty: Bhagavata Purana

-In Buddhism
+Buddhism

 The Buddhist text, Buddhavaṃsa and Mahāvaṃsa (II, 1–24) traces the origin of the Shakyas to king Okkaka (Pali equivalent to Sanskrit Ikshvaku) and gives their genealogy from Mahasammata, an ancestor of Okkaka.
 This list comprises the names of a number of prominent kings of the Ikshvaku dynasty, namely, Mandhata and Sagara.
 The genealogy according to the Mahavamsa is as follows: